eMERGE is a national network organized and funded by the

 Recent Publications

-Fejzo M, Wang X, Zöllner J, Pujol-Gualdo N, Mancuso N, et al. Multi-ancestry GWAS of severe pregnancy nausea and vomiting identifies risk loci associated with appetite, insulin signaling, and brain plasticity. medRxiv : the preprint server for health sciences.
-2024 Nov 20;.
+Fejzo M, Wang X, Zöllner J, Pujol-Gualdo N, Mancuso N, et al. Multi-ancestry GWAS of severe pregnancy nausea and vomiting identifies risk loci associated with appetite, insulin signaling, and brain plasticity.
+Research square.
+2024 Dec 16;.